janth/ansible-role-dnsmasq/README.rst

     dnsmasq_domain_name: ""

-The domain name of the internal network you intend to run this DNSMasq instance on.
+The domain name of the internal network you intend to run this Dnsmasq instance on.

 ::